thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

     The Custom calendar page appears again, with the message "Custom calendar created successfully!"

+    Your custom calendar appears in the list of calendars.

 ## Use an existing table for a custom calendar

 This option provides you the ability to use an external table in your connection as a calendar.

-To upload a file to use as a custom calendar, do the following:
+To use an external table as a custom calendar, do the following:

 1. Click **Data** in the top navigation bar.